 Greta Hammarsten was a medical consultant at the Södersjukhuset clinical-chemical laboratory, and a biochemist and senior lecturer in clinical chemistry.
 She was a pioneer with a deep interest in analytical techniques.

 Greta Hammarsten was born in Stockholm in 1896.
-Her father Karl Henrik Vilhelm Norrbin was a building engineer and her mother Gerda Constantia Mathilda, née Nordström, came from a fish merchant family in which both parents were born on the Baltic island of Åland and belonged to the Finnish congregation in Stockholm.
+Her father Karl Henrik Vilhelm Norrbin was a construction engineer and her mother Gerda Constantia Mathilda, née Nordström, came from a fish merchant family in which both parents were born on the Baltic island of Åland and belonged to the Finnish congregation in Stockholm.

 In 1902, Greta Hammarsten started attending the Lychouska school in Stockholm and in autumn 1911 she moved to the Södermalm girls’ grammar school (currently Södermalmsskolan).
 It is possible that she met Ada Nilsson, who worked there as school doctor, at that time.
 Greta Hammarsten did not complete her studies, but started working at the insurance company Skandia in 1914, where she remained until 1918.
 In August the same year, she married Einar Hammarsten, professor of chemistry and pharmaceutics at the Karolinska Institutet.